 For the pasta, take two-thirds of the nettles and squeeze out as much water as you can, then chop them very, very finely, almost to a powder.

 Heap the flour into a mound on a clean surface and make a well in the middle.
 Add the eggs and salt.
-Start to mix to a dough, then add the nettles and continue kneading until it is an even green colour.
-Wrap in cling film and refrigerate for 20 minutes.
+Start to mix to a dough, then add the nettles and continue kneading until it is an even green colour. place in a snug fitting lidded container and refrigerate for 20 minutes.

 Meanwhile, make the filling.
 Slice the pignuts and briefly sauté in a little oil (or just chop other nuts).
 Chop the remaining (cooked) nettles and the wild garlic (just crush ordinary garlic).
 In a bowl, mix the nettles, pignuts, wild garlic and egg together and season with salt and pepper to taste.